 \section{Introduction}

-Text-to-Image (T2I) retrieval is the task of selecting the most relevant images from a visual corpus based on a textual query.
-It plays a crucial role in enabling knowledge-intensive applications that require supporting textual inputs with rich visual content \citep{DBLP:conf/emnlp/ChenHCVC22, DBLP:conf/acl/Wang0LLCJHXG23, DBLP:conf/iclr/SheyninAPSGNT23, DBLP:journals/corr/abs-2412-10510}.
+Text-to-Image (T2I) retrieval selects the most relevant images from a visual corpus given a textual query.
+It plays a crucial role in knowledge-intensive applications that augment textual inputs with rich visual evidence \citep{DBLP:conf/emnlp/ChenHCVC22, DBLP:conf/acl/Wang0LLCJHXG23, DBLP:conf/iclr/SheyninAPSGNT23, DBLP:journals/corr/abs-2412-10510}.

-A common approach to T2I retrieval is to embed both the query and candidate images into a shared representation space, where similarity scores are computed \citep{frome2013devise, DBLP:journals/corr/KirosSZ14}.
-However, obtaining accurate similarity rankings that capture fine-grained semantics in both text and image remains a long-standing challenge.
-Prior studies have observed that cross-modal embeddings often behave like “bags-of-concepts”, failing to model structured relationships among visual elements \citep{DBLP:conf/iclr/Yuksekgonul0KJ023, DBLP:conf/emnlp/KamathHC23}.
-For instance, \Cref{fig:main-figure} presents a query that requires images of an entity (a Barnacle Goose) at specific postures (wings unfolded) to answer.
-While the embedding model succeeds at matching the entity type, it struggles to recognize subtler visual-spatial features such as the pose of the wing (unfolded) and the camera perspective (up-shot).
-To address these limitations, existing work has explored improving the embedding quality \citep{DBLP:conf/icml/RadfordKHRGASAM21, DBLP:journals/tmlr/YuWVYSW22}, query reformulation \citep{levy2023chatting}, and multi-stage reranking pipelines \citep{DBLP:journals/tmlr/0002STG24, DBLP:conf/aaai/0001B00KZGL25}.
-Yet, all these strategies are ultimately constrained by the intrinsic difficulty of cross-modal similarity alignment, as they cannot bypass the stage of text-to-image similarity search.
+A common approach embeds both the text query and image candidates into a shared representation space and ranks candidates by similarity \citep{frome2013devise, DBLP:journals/corr/KirosSZ14}.
+However, producing rankings that reflect fine-grained alignments between text and image remains a long-standing challenge.
+Prior studies show that cross-modal embeddings often behave like ``bags of concepts'' for similarity matching and fail to capture structured relationships among visual elements \citep{DBLP:conf/iclr/Yuksekgonul0KJ023, DBLP:conf/emnlp/KamathHC23}.
+For example, \Cref{fig:main-figure} presents a query that requires images of an entity (a Barnacle Goose) in a specific posture (wings unfolded).
+While the embedding model matches the entity type, it struggles to recognize subtler visual-spatial features such as the wing pose and the camera perspective (an upward-facing shot).
+To address these limitations, existing work improves embedding quality \citep{DBLP:conf/icml/RadfordKHRGASAM21, DBLP:journals/tmlr/YuWVYSW22}, performs query reformulation \citep{levy2023chatting}, or applies multi-stage reranking pipelines \citep{DBLP:journals/tmlr/0002STG24, DBLP:conf/aaai/0001B00KZGL25}.
+Nevertheless, these strategies remain constrained by the intrinsic difficulty of cross-modal similarity alignment because they cannot bypass the text-to-image similarity search stage.

-We propose \textit{Visualize-then-Retrieve (VisRet)}, a novel retrieval paradigm that decomposes T2I retrieval into two stages: \textit{text-to-image modality projection} followed by \textit{within-modality retrieval}.
-Concretely, the textual query is first visualized as one or more images via a T2I generation model.
-Then, the visualized query, which better exhibits the desired visual-spatial features, is used to perform image-to-image retrieval.
+We propose \textbf{Visualize-then-Retrieve (VisRet)}, a retrieval paradigm that decomposes T2I retrieval into two stages: text-to-image \textit{modality projection} followed by \textit{within-modality retrieva}l.
+VisRet first uses a text-to-image generation (T2I generation) model to visualize the textual query, with the goal of making key visual-spatial requirements explicit.
+The resulting visualization is then used as a query for direct image-to-image retrieval.